Updated January 28, 2020

 There is no Jekyll and Hyde analogy intended here.
 Simply put, there are really two physical and very different natures of the spirited and playful beach town on Ecuador's northern coast.

+After a few days in the Ecuadorian jungle, enjoying extreme sports and nature, most travelers are ready for some time at the beach.
 Atacames is located in the province of Esmeraldas in the northwest corner of Ecuador and is a favorite weekend destination for residents of Quito (from where new direct bus service has been opened) because of the party atmosphere it offers throughout the year, especially during high season in July and August.
 Others use it as a hub to visit nearby beach towns such as Same and Tonsupa.

 Atacames offers a wide variety of accommodations.
 This Ecuadorian beach town is perfect no matter what your budget is, and food options (mainly seafood) are very accessible.
 I'd recommend you stop for a coconut milkshake beside the beach right after you arrive to combat the heat of the tropical environment – this city can get warm!
 During rainy season (December - April) temperatures get up to 90 degrees Fahrenheit or 32 degrees Celsius.
 However, the weather is way more enjoyable than other beach towns I have been to.